oaubert/python-vlc/README.md

 ## How to contribute

-There are short-terms contributions (reporting and fixing bugs, contributing unit tests, contributing examples).
-A number of libvlc functions are currently blacklisted (search for `_blacklist` in the generator code), mostly because of their signature complexity.
-They would benefit some work.
+Contributions such as:

+- reporting and fixing bugs,
+- contributing unit tests
+- contributing examples

+are welcomed!

 [^1]: To be exact, it produces a CST: Concrete Syntax Tree.